MadLittleMods/postcss-css-variables/README.md

     </h1>
 </div>
 ```

-This spec deviation is intentional, as there's nothing this tool can do about that. [`postcss-custom-properties`](https://github.com/postcss/postcss-custom-properties) avoids this problem entirely by restricting itself to just the `:root` selector.
-This is because the developers there would prefer to not support a feature instead of supporting it almost-correctly like what this plugin does.
+[`postcss-custom-properties`](https://github.com/postcss/postcss-custom-properties) avoids this problem entirely by restricting itself to just the `:root` selector.
+This is because the developers there would prefer to not support a feature instead of something almost-spec-compliant like what `postcss-css-variables` does.

 # Options